 Unveiled in January 2017, The DressingRoom app allows users to select a virtual body, available in a range of different heights and body shapes.
 But it’s conceivable that we could see more accurate, custom-generated avatars thanks to advances in AR app development.
 In fact, developers are already using Apple’s new ARKit framework to build new, improved measuring apps.
-These apps range from tape measure apps to AR apps that measure you for custom-fitted clothing.
+These range from tape measure apps to cool AR apps that measure you for custom-fitted clothing.
 From a developer’s perspective, it’s a relatively small jump to create an app that can use those measurements to create a personalized digital avatar for a virtual fitting room environment.

 The World Brush App

 The World Brush app is a fun creative app that allows users to draw pictures in thin air.
 The images are then made visible to all app users, with each drawing attached to the location where it was created.